MaorSagi/RaceFit/README.md

 These are the actions (tasks) the system allows:

-- Create teams cyclist participation in race and in stage
+- Create teams cyclist participation in race and in stage matrices
 - Create examples and labels input from raw data
 - Preprocessing
 - Evaluate popularity baselines